-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in the first column) (2) Equity compensation plans approved by security holders (1) 33,000 \$ 27.37 1,459,915 Equity compensation plans not approved by security holders (3) Total 33,000 \$ 27.37 1,459,915
+Number of securities to be issued upon exercise of outstanding options, warrants and rights securities to be issued upon exercise of outstanding ptions, warrants Equity compensation plans approved by security holders (1) 33,000 \$ 27.37 1,459,915 Equity compensation plans not approved by security holders (3) Total 33,000 \$ 27.37 1,459,915

-- (1) The equity compensation plans approved by our stockholders include our Equity Incentive Plan, Non-Employee Directors Stock Option Plan and Non-Employee Directors Stock Plan. - The number of shares to be issued upon exercise of outstanding options, warrants and rights excludes 1,192,550 of restricted stock granted to employees and not yet vested at December 28, 2014. - (2) The Equity Incentive Plan provides that the maximum number of shares available for grants, including stock options and restricted stock, is 10 percent of the outstanding Class A common stock, adjusted for plan activity over the preceding five years. - The Non-Employee Directors Stock Option Plan provides that the maximum number of shares available for settlement of options is 250,000 shares of Class A common stock. - The Non-Employee Directors Stock Plan provides that the maximum number of shares available for awards is one-quarter of one percent of the outstanding Class A common stock. - (3) We have no equity compensation plans that have not been approved by our stockholders.
+(1) The equity compensation plans approved by our stockholders include our Equity Incentive Plan, Non-Employee Directors Stock Option Plan and Non-Employee Directors Stock Plan.

+The number of shares to be issued upon exercise of outstanding options, warrants and rights excludes 1,192,550 of restricted stock granted to employees and not yet vested at December 28, 2014.

+(2) The Equity Incentive Plan provides that the maximum number of shares available for grants, including stock options and restricted stock, is 10 percent of the outstanding Class A common stock, adjusted for plan activity over the preceding five years.

+The Non-Employee Directors Stock Option Plan provides that the maximum number of shares available for settlement of options is 250,000 shares of Class A common stock.

+The Non-Employee Directors Stock Plan provides that the maximum number of shares available for awards is onequarter of one percent of the outstanding Class A common stock.

+(3) We have no equity compensation plans that have not been approved by our stockholders.